Requests for items at Webster Library currently suspended. More info.

 • How does this residency opportunity align with your interests and/or goals?

-• and a brief description of your anticipated project outcome.
+• And a brief description of your anticipated project outcome.

 • It is hoped that the project proposed will include a public-facing component.